AndGem/andgem.github.io/index.md

 ## Collection of Thoughts About My Projects

+### Spanish Covid Results

+On this page I'm plotting the spanish covid information gathered from the official Spanish Government's website.
+For this I'm automatically downloading the files published here: https://www.mscbs.gob.es/profesionales/saludPublica/ccayes/alertasActual/nCov/documentos/Actualizacion_{%NUMBER%}_COVID-19.pdf

+Then, a script extracts the table from the first page and adds it to a pandas data frame.
+Finally, plotly is being used to generate the output charts and HTML.

+The result can be foudn here: [Spanish Covid Data](/spain-covid.html)

 ### Visualizing the Road Network of a City

 Ever wanted to get the **road network** of a city, a country or some other region in the world?